 The following steps give a brief overview of the practicum placement process.

 Step 1: Expressions of Interest from Agencies

-Agencies who are able to host students express their ability to do so to the Unit Chair at the beginning of the year.
+Agencies who are able to host students express their ability to do so to the Fieldwork Officer in the month or two leading up to each Trimester.